Dudeiebot/we_hacking/README.md

 This repository provides an overview and examples of advanced Go concepts, including channels, context, deadlocks, and interfaces.
 These concepts are essential for building concurrent and robust applications in Go.

+Also you shall test, you must definitely write your test

 # Table of Contents

 * Channels